shubhamdhingra15s/Magnifique/README.md

 Magnifique - Online Fashion

-At Maginfique, we set the trend for the Gen-Z.
+At Maginfique, we set the fashion trend for the Gen-Z.